Capital 2 Wind Farm

 The Flyers Creek Wind Farm Community Consultative Committee (CCC) was established in 2012 and generally meets quarterly.
 Members include residents local to the proposed wind farm.

-A Community Fund will be available once the project commences construction.
-This was agreed with Blayney Shire Council in a Voluntary Planning Agreement in 2014 and commits to a contribution of approximately $107,000 each year for 25 years.
+A Community Benefit Fund was agreed to with the Blayney Shire Council in 2014 and parties have committed to making a contribution each year for 25 years.
 Distribution of the Community Fund will be managed by Blayney Shire Council.

 Forsayth Wind Farm